 dfdl:nilKind is 'literalValue' and the SimpleRepresentation region of the data stream matches any of the dfdl:nilValue values

 dfdl:nilKind is ‘literalCharacter’ and all characters in the SimpleRepresentation region of the data stream match the dfdl:nilValue character.

+dfdl:nilKind is ‘literalValue’, dfdl:nilValue is “%ES;”, the type is complex, and the ComplexContent region of the data stream matches the empty representation..

+Note that property nilValueDelimiterPolicy controls whether matching one of the nilValues also involves matching the initiator or terminator specified by the element.
+A nil indicator may or may not also require the delmiters that data elements require.

 On unparsing an element is nil if xs:nillable is 'true' AND the element value is nil in the infoset.